Site logo

 1997-KapitanMan

-The American naval officer took this photo showing a red light on the M/V Kapitan Man.
+The American naval officer took this photo in the Strait of Juan de Fuca showing a red light on the M/V Kapitan Man.
 The light led some to suspect a laser.
 However, subsequent inspection did not find a laser, and in the location of the red light were “two deep red running lights … that met the guidelines established for sidelights.”

 The U.S. Defense Department concluded that “[a]vailable evidence does not indicate…what the source of such an exposure might have been.
 Specifically, there is no physical evidence tying the eye injury of the American officer to a laser located on the Russian merchant vessel.”

-The case was also discussed in the August 2004 medical journal Archives of Ophthalmology.
+The Strait of Juan de Fuca laser incident was also discussed in the August 2004 medical journal Archives of Ophthalmology.
 The article “Assessment of Alleged Retinal Laser Injuries” describes “Case 5” and concludes that “…[n]o evidence of laser injury was found in the years after the incident by 17 other ophthalmologists, including 5 neuro-ophthalmalogists and 8 retina specialists.
 A trial was held 5 years after the incident in which the retina specialist who made the initial diagnosis steadfastly maintained all the photographer’s [naval officer’s] symptoms were due to retinal laser injury.
 A jury ruled against the photographer’s claim for damages against the ship’s owner.… The patient had real complaints, but they were caused by preexisting autoimmune problems rather than by laser injury.”

 The full text of the DOD press release, and the “Case 5” study is below (click the “Read More…” link).
 Additional information above is from a 2011 Washington Times story.